wilr/silverstripe-facebookconnect/README.md

 		$FirstName $LastName $Picture(small)
 	<% end_control %>

-   If you have disabled the creation of members you can use the facebook specific member control.
+  * If you have disabled the creation of members you can use the facebook specific member control.
 This still returns a member object the only difference is that it won't save the information to the database

-	<% control FacebookCurrentMember %>
+	<% control CurrentFacebookMember %>
 		$FirstName $LastName $Picture(small)
 	<% end_control %>